Cheapest Way to Run DeepSeek R1 on Thunder Compute

 start ollama

-If you encounter any issues during startup, check our troubleshooting guide for common solutions.
+If you hit any hiccups, check our troubleshooting guide.

-Wait around 30 seconds for the web UI to build and load.
+Wait about 30 seconds for the web UI to load.

-Type your prompt into the web interface.
-For example, try asking:
+Type a prompt in the web interface.
+For example:

 “If the concepts of rCUDA were applied at scale, overcoming latency, what would it mean for the cost of GPUs on cloud providers?”